 Most health professionals probably assume that seemingly healthy people, especially young adults, could not suffer worrisome kidney damage from a prescription for naproxen or ibuprofen.
 A meta-analysis of five studies published in the European Journal of Internal Medicine (May, 2015) suggests otherwise.
 The authors reported an increased relative risk of acute kidney injury (AKI) ranging from 58% to 211% among NSAID users.
-In doctorspeak:

 “In conclusion, a statistically significant elevated AKI risk among traditional NSAID users has been demonstrated in this meta-analysis…Clinicians must weigh the possible risks of AKI and other NSAID related adverse events, including chronic kidney injury, hypertension and gastrointestinal bleeding against their potential benefit.
 Where ever possible, strategies using the minimum amount of drug for the shortest duration possible are preferred over long term treatment.”

 Heart Attacks, Strokes and Heart Failure:

 There is growing recognition that NSAIDs can affect the cardiovascular system.
 Although most people do not understand heart failure very well (the failure of the heart to pump blood efficiently), the outcomes can be disastrous.
 NSAIDs increase the risk of heart failure and if people have this condition NSAIDs can make it substantially worse (European Journal of Internal Medicine, Nov., 2015).